Here’s a common question we get about missional communities: What comes first? Mission or community?

 One missional community we were part of for awhile was composed of a group of people that have an affinity for each other and live in the same neighborhood.
 So we tend to gather as a community whether we have mission or not.

 The important thing for this group is to cast vision for being missional disciples and discerning mission in their context.
-(We have tools and frameworks to help leaders with this.)
+(We have training that equips leaders to do this exact thing.)
 By doing this, we’re seeking to discern how God is at work and how we organize around his work.

 Another missional community we were part of was in much the same position.
 They were focused on some neighbors, plus a few folks from church (some of whom happen to be neighbors as well).
 They started by just simply enjoying getting together.

 The next phase of that group needed to be defining the mission a little bit more closely.
 Discerning where God is at work and then gathering around that grace.